 The Temple of Olympian Zeus was the largest temple of Greece during the Hellenistic and Roman years, with its construction having begun in 515 BC and ending in 132 AD by Hadrian.
 This Roman emperor became a citizen and benefactor.

 The Temple of Olympian Zeus is made of Pentelic marble and follows a Corinthian architectural style.
-Its length exceeds 100 meters and its width 40.
+Its length exceeds 100 meters, and its width is 40.
 As for its famous columns, they used to be 104.
 In total, they were 17 meters high and 2.6 meters in diameter, each weighing 364 tons!